MAJESTIC BOLDT and SINGER CASTLES

 Day One: Today we depart for scenic Alexandria Bay, New York, a sightseer's paradise of endless shorelines, rich history and unique culture!
 Vacationers have been coming to the 1000 Islands for more than 150 years to enjoy its breath-taking beauty.
 Waters that were once patrolled by pirates (yes, Pirates!) are now cruised by visitors who enjoy serene bays and who tour aboard guided trips to hear the astonishing stories behind the picturesque islands.
 Lighthouses, historic castles, maritime museums, quaint downtown shopping and on-the-water dining all go together to make an excellent summer vacation!
 Because Alex Bay is not on a super highway, the area has maintained its original quaint characteristics and our home for the next four nights is the waterfront Captain Thompsons Resort, located in town directly across from Boldt Castle on Heart Island.
 Situated adjacent to the main shipping channel of the St. Lawrence Seaway, a stay here provides a perfect opportunity to see a varitey of "lakers", "salties", tour boats, and other craft pass by.
 You'll love your stay here!
 Dinner is at "Riley's" overlooking the lower Bay and harbor.
 (D)

 Day Three: Today is our day to sail to another of the 1000 Islands' best ...
 Singer Castle on Dark Island.
 Frederick Bourne, a self-made millionaire, had a 1,000-acre summer estate in Oakdale, Long Island - but in 1902, he decided to surprise his wife Emma and their children with an island "hunting" retreat.
 So he purchased Dark Island and designed and build a castle, originally known as "The Towers" for a cost of $500,000 (a fortune in that day).
 Italian stonecutters were brought over to shape the granite for the 4-story, 28-room castle, 4-story Tower, and elaborate boathouse.
 See with you own eyes the massive medieval entranceway with Knights of Armor standing guard beside the enormous marble fireplace, a marble stairway that leads up to large Gothic windows framing the breathtaking views of the St. Lawrence River.
 Experience the lifestyle of "yesteryear", but be careful ... grates for spying on guests are built into the walls!
-A picture stop at Tibbett's Point Lighthouse, dinner at the family-owned Clipper Inn, and an interesting winery tour & tasting at the famous Thousand Islands Winery rounds out another beautiful day you wont' want to end!
+We'll also visit the 1847 Rock Island Lighthouse established to guide traffic to and from Lake Ontario through the waterway.
+A delicious dinner will be at the family-owned Clipper Inn to round out another beautiful day you wont' want to end!
 (B, D)

 Day Five: Today we must say good-bye to this gorgeous part of the USA and make our way back home with rest and meal stops planned for your traveling comfort.
 (B)